-The NFLP funding priority is defined as a favorable adjustment of the formula that determines the amount of the award.
-As stated under Section 847(f) of the Public Health Service Act, a funding priority is awarded to NFLP applicants that support doctoral nursing students.
+This program includes a funding priority, as authorized under Section 847(f) of the Public Health Service Act.
+A funding priority is defined as a favorable adjustment of the formula that determines the amount of the award.
+HRSA will award a funding priority to NFLP applicants that support doctoral nursing students.
 Under the NFLP, a funding priority will be applied through the formula calculation to eligible applicants that support students enrolled in doctoral nursing programs (e.g., PhD, DNP, and EdD in Nursing Education).